 The goal of the IPC is to nurture a love of learning and each unit of work is designed to develop the skills that children will need to respond to the changing world around us.

 The IPC skills are perseverance, risk taking, problem solving, forward thinking, collaborating and being creative.

 Themed units help children to see how subjects are both independent and interdependent, whilst enabling them to see the big picture of their learning, make connections across different subjects, and talk about a topic from multiple perspectives.

 Personal goals underpin the individual qualities and dispositions that we believe children will find essential in the 21st century.
-At Southfield Primary School we develop the ‘Personal Goals’ of persevering, collaborator, risk taker, creative, problem solver and forward thinker, as we believe in doing so it will enable them to be better learners.
-Opportunities to experience and practice these are built into the learning tasks within each unit of work.
+At Southfield Primary School we develop the ‘Personal Goals’ of persevering, being a collaborator, a risk taker, a problem solver, a forward thinker and being creative as we believe that in doing so it will enable them to be better learners.
+Opportunities to experience and practise these are built into the learning tasks within each unit of work.